ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

 How do I restart a DEAD task?
 =============================

-On platforms that utilize Rocoto workflow software (such as NCAR’s Cheyenne machine), if something goes wrong with the workflow, a task may end up in the DEAD state:
+On platforms that utilize Rocoto workflow software (such as NCAR's Cheyenne machine), if something goes wrong with the workflow, a task may end up in the DEAD state:

 .. code-block:: console